impredicative/newssurvey/README.md

 | medicalxpress | northeast eastern equine encephalitis | [Eastern Equine Encephalitis: Prevention, Diagnosis, and Management in the Northeast](https://html-preview.github.io/?url=https://github.com/impredicative/newssurvey/blob/master/samples/2024-09-11T02%3A53%3A50%20Eastern%20Equine%20Encephalitis%3A%20Prevention%2C%20Diagnosis%2C%20and%20Management%20in%20the%20Northeast.html) |
 | medicalxpress | vascular dementia in elderly          | [Holistic Management Strategies for Vascular Dementia in Elderly Patients](https://html-preview.github.io/?url=https://github.com/impredicative/newssurvey/blob/master/samples/2024-09-11T01%3A58%3A39%20Holistic%20Management%20Strategies%20for%20Vascular%20Dementia%20in%20Elderly%20Patients.html) |

+As additional news sources are supported, samples based on them are intended to be added.

+## Setup

+### Common setup
+* In the working directory, create a file named `.env`, with the intended environment variable `OPENAI_API_KEY=<your OpenAI API key>`, or set it in a different way.
+* Continue the setup via GitHub or PyPI as below.

+### Setup via GitHub using devcontainer
+* Continue from the common setup steps.
+* Clone or download this repo.
+* Build and provision the defined devcontainer.

+### Setup via GitHub manually
+* Continue from the common setup steps.
+* Clone or download this repo.
+* Ensure that [`rye`](https://rye-up.com/) is installed and available.
+* In the repo directory, run `rye sync --no-lock`.

+### Setup via PyPI
+* Continue from the common setup steps.
+* Create and activate a Python 3.12 devcontainer or virtual environment.
+* Install via [PyPI](https://pypi.org/project/newssurvey): `pip install -U newssurvey`.

+## Cache
+An extensive disk cache is stored locally to cache website and LLM outputs with a fixed expiration period.
+This is in the `[src]/newssurvey/.diskcache` directory.
+The expiration period is 1 week for website searches and 52 weeks for everything else, also subject to separate disk usage limits.
+To reuse the cache, rerun the same user query within this period.
+To bypass the cache, alter the user query, otherwise delete the appropriate cache subdirectory.
+Updates to the prompts will also bypass the cache.